femisystems/hylia/src/index.md

 Well,  If i am asked where i see myself in the nearest future, without thinking, it definitely would be as content creator, creative writer, copy writer, digital marketer and a vlogger, which is part of reason i have created this personal space.

-In this space, i would share my random thoughts and ideas which i think will be beneficial to YOU, especially in that time you just need to get things off and be alone. i hope you find here pleasant and exciting as i am very glad to have you be a part of my journey.
+In this space, i would share my random thoughts and ideas which i think will be beneficial to YOU especially in that time you just need to get things off and be alone with your device, i promise to make you feel at home and safe. i hope you find this space pleasant, exciting and inspiring.

+I am super glad to have you be a part of my journey. please know this, its a safe place here.

-I would love to hear your feedback email me on ajewoleglory@gmail.com.
-You are also welcome to follow me on instagram and twitter @jane_vigour.
+i am very much available to hear your feedback, please send me an email on *ajewoleglory@gmail.com.* You are also welcome to follow me on instagram and twitter *@jane_vigour.*

 *With love,*